elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} Frappe ... frappe commandeur ... frappe jusqu'au sang ... il est né du sillon une race sans gémissement ... frappe et lasse toi.
+- {: .pr} Strike ... strike, commander ... strike to the blood ... born from the furrow, a race without moan ... strike and tire yourself.

 - {:.sp} The Guardwoman.

-- {:.pr} Bûche!
-Quelle bûche!
-C'est une bûche te dis-je ... une drôle de race, ces nègres ...
-Crois-tu que nos coups lui fassent mal ... en tout cas, ça ne marque pas.
+- {: .pr} Chump!
+What a chump!
+This is a chump I tell you ... a strange race, these negroes ...
+Do you think our blows hurt him ... in any case, it doesn't leave a mark.
-- ... *(elle frappe.)* Oh!
+- ... *(she hits.)* Oh!
 Oh!
-Son sang coule!
+He's bleeding!

-- {:.sp} The Prison Guard  *(riant.)*
+- {:.sp} The Prison Guard  *(laughing.)*

-- C'est bien connu : battre un nègre  c'est le nourrir ...
+- Everyone knows: it does a negro good to hit him ...

 - {:.sp} Toussaint.

-- {:.pr} Isaac, Isaac, pourquoi rester sous la pluie ...
-J'avais un fils ... j'avais réussi à le préserver des morsures de cette race de scorpions ...
+- {: .pr} Isaac, Isaac, why stay in the rain ...
+I had a son ...
+I managed to protect him from the bites of this race of scorpions ...
 Isaac, Isaac!

 - {:.sp} The Guardman.

-- {:.pr} Ah! il déraille sérieusement ...
-C'est à mourir de rire ...
-Dis, c'est marrant le sang rouge sur la peau noire. *(Ils délient Toussaint.)*
+- {: .pr} Ah! he is seriously going off the rails ...
+I could die laughing ...
+Say, it's weird, the red blood on the black skin. *(They loosen Toussaint.)*

-- {:.sp} Toussaint  *(sursautant.)*
+- {:.sp} Toussaint  *(jumping up.)*

-- des mains coupées ... de la cervelle giclante ... de la charogne molle ...
+- cut hands ... squirting brains ... soft carrion ...
 Isaac,
-- Isaac ... pourquoi rester sous la pluie des scorpions venimeux ?
+- Isaac ... why stay in the rain with the poisonous scorpions?
-- {:.pr} les tamanoirs égarés dans les époques lapent au pavé des villes des fourmis d'aigue-marine.
-Les sarigues cherchent entre le joint des équinoxes un arbre roux, un arbre d'argent ... une volonté se convulse dans le mastic bourbeux des fatalités et le cache-cache des vers luisants.
+- {: .pr} the anteaters lost in time lapping aquamarine ants on the city pavements.
+The opossums seek a red tree, a silver tree between the joints of the equinox ... a will convulses in the mastic, muddied by fatalities and the hide-and-seek of glow worms.
 Isaac!
 Isaac!

-*(Il s'écroule en gémissant.)*
+*(He collapses moaning.)*

 - {:.sp} The Narrator.

-- {:.pr} Quelle nuit! quelle neige!
-C'est comme si la neige et la nuit s'étaient furieusement battues : de grosses masses d'ombre s'écroulent avec tout le panneau du ciel et la cavalerie des flocons se précipite au vol fouetté de ses cent mille burnous.
+- {: .pr} What a night! the snow!
+It is as if the snow and the night had furiously beaten each other: large masses of shadow bring down with them the panel of the sky, and the cavalry of flakes rushes down in the whipped flight of its one hundred thousand burnous.

 ---